JaxonTerrace22/ecen-361-stm32-lab-03-simple-scheduler-JaxonTerrace22-public/Documentation/Assignment.md

 ## Questions

-1. List a shortfall that makes this method not a true ‘scheduler’? [*answer here*]
+1. List a shortfall that makes this method not a true ‘scheduler’? [*answer here*] So as stated earlier in the lab, this is not a true scheduler as it doesn't interrupt a task to run a higher priority one, also known as a pre-emptive task.
+It also doesnt do context switching, which means returning to the old task after the higher priority task is done.
+It's a non-preemptive scheduler, which means it lets the first task complete before going on to the next task, as seen with the LED's.
+Each LED gets the full alloted time to blink, without one overriding the other.

-2. Was there any priority built into this system?
+3. Was there any priority built into this system?

-3. Are the variables in the processes (D1_task and D4_task) local or global?
+4. Are the variables in the processes (D1_task and D4_task) local or global?
 How do you tell and why would either be used or must be used?

-4. For the interrupts on Button_1/2, why were the GPIO modes set to be Falling edge trigger?
+5. For the interrupts on Button_1/2, why were the GPIO modes set to be Falling edge trigger?

 ## Extra Credit (5 pts maximum)